1. 'Online course', what does that mean?

-During the lessons we provide a varied package of content, alternating between individual and group learning:
+During the lessons we provide a variety of content, alternating between individual and group learning:

-- audio and video materials to independently study the course content
+- audio and video materials to help you study the course content independently

 - individual exercises